apostrophecms/apostrophe-documentation/tutorials/howtos/forms.md

 # Building a Contact Form with Apostrophe

-So you want a contact form on your site.
-A pretty common requirement.
+So you want a contact form on your site---a pretty common requirement.
 Maybe it's not a contact form; maybe you want to accept submissions of stories, or product ideas.
 The same principles apply.
+Apostrophe provides several ways to accomplish this.

 ## The easy way: `apostrophe-forms`